bhontz/CodingForGoodGaming/README.md

 #### Version History

-Summary of functionality through 2020-05-11
+Summary of functionality through 2020-05-12

+    + disabling the "Score Remaining Cards" button after books/runs are created until they are accepted (or rejected)

     + running and per round score added, along with winner at end of game